-we also periodically enter into arrangements to offer third-party products, services, or content under the Yahoo! brand or via distribution on various Yahoo! properties, including stock quotes and trading information.
-We may be subject to claims concerning these products, services or content by virtue of our involvement in marketing, branding, broadcasting or providing access to theme verve if we do not ourselves host, operate, provide, or provide access to these products, services or content.
+We also periodically enter into arrangements to offer third-party products, services, or content under the Yahoo! brand or via distribution on various Yahoo! properties, including stock quotes and trading information.
+We may be subject to claims concerning these products, services or content by virtue of our involvement in marketing, branding, broadcasting or providing access to them, even if we do not ourselves host, operate, provide, or provide access to these products, services or content.
 While our agreements with these parties often provide that we will be indemnified against such liabilities, such indemnification may not be adequate.

 It is also possible that, if any information provided directly by us contains errors or is otherwise negligently provided to users, third parties could make claims against us.
 For example, we offer Web-based email services, which expose us to potential risks, such as liabilities or claims resulting from unsolicited email, lost or misdirected messages, illegal or fraudulent use of email, or interruptions or delays in email service.
-Investigating and defending any of these types of claims is expensive, even to the extent that the claims do not result in liability
+Investigating and defending any of these types of claims is expensive, even to the extent that the claims do not result in liability.

-Our stock price has been volatile historically, which may make it more difficult for you to resell shares when you want at prices you find attractive; sharp increases in our stock price could have a negative impact on our financial condition.
+Our stock price has been volatile historically, which may make it more difficult for you to resell shares when you want at prices you find attractive.

 The trading price of our common stock has been and may continue to be subject to wide fluctuations.
-During 1999, the closing sale prices of our common stock on the Nasdaq Stock Market ranged from \$119.25 to \$432.69 and the sale price of our common stock closed at \$397.38 on January 11, 2000.
+During the second quarter of 2000, the closing sale prices of our common stock on the Nasdaq Stock Market ranged from \$112.0625 to \$167.375 and the sale price of our common stock closed at \$128.00 on July 14, 2000.
 Our stock price may fluctuate in response to a number of events and factors, such as quarterly variations in operating results, announcements of technological innovations or new products and media properties by us or our competitors, changes in financial estimates and recommendations by securities analysts, the operating and stock price performance of other companies that investors may deem comparable, and news reports relating to trends in our markets.
 In addition, the stock market in general, and the market prices for Internet-related companies in particular, have experienced extreme volatility that often has been unrelated to the operating performance of such companies.
 These broad market and industry fluctuations may adversely affect the price of our stock, regardless of our operating performance.

-Management and one large stockholder beneficially own approximately 42% of our stock; their interests could conflict with yours; significant sales of stock held by them could have a negative effect on Yahoo!'s stock price.
+Management and one large stockholder beneficially own approximately 39.4% of our stock; their interests could conflict with yours; significant sales of stock held by them could have a negative effect on Yahoo!'s stock price.

-Yahoo!'s directors and executive officers and SOFTBANK beneficially own approximately 42% of our outstanding common stock as of December 31, 1999.
-Eric beau is a member of our Board of Directors and is also the Chairman and CEO of Ziff-Davis, a subsidiary of SOFTBANK.
-As a result of Hippeau their ownership and positions, our directors and executive officers and SOFTBANK collectively are able to significantly influence all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions.
+Yahoo!'s directors and executive officers and SOFTBANK beneficially own approximately 39.4% of our outstanding common stock as of June 30, 2000.
+Eric Hippeau is a member of our Board of Directors and is also the Chairman and CEO of Ziff-Davis, a subsidiary of SOFTBANK.
+As a result of their ownership and positions, our directors and executive officers and SOFTBANK collectively are able to significantly influence all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions.
 Such concentration of ownership may also have the effect of delaying or preventing a change in control of Yahoo!.
 In addition, sales of significant amounts of shares held by Yahoo!'s directors and executive officers and SOFTBANK, or the prospect of these sales, could adversely affect the market price of Yahoo! common stock.